ma-ji/css/docs/index.md

 These books/sources introduce more technical and hands-on details.

+- [GS] Gentzkow, Matthew, and Jesse M. Shapiro.
+2014.
+Code and Data for the Social Sciences: A Practitioner’s Guide. https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf.
 - [JM] Jurafsky, Daniel, and James H. Martin.
 2022.
 Speech and Language Processing.
 3rd draft. https://web.stanford.edu/~jurafsky/slp3/. (the authors generously made their book publicly available, check their website and use the latest version)
 - [NetworkX](https://networkx.org/) (the package's documentation and the references cited are the best place to start in terms of technical details)
-- Gentzkow, Matthew, and Jesse M. Shapiro.
-2014.
-Code and Data for the Social Sciences: A Practitioner’s Guide. https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf.

 ## Presentations from previous semesters